nextstrain/fauna/builds/ZIKA.md

 # ZIKA Pipeline Notes

+_The use of Zika in Fauna is now defunct.
+Instead of uploading Zika sequences and metadata to Fauna, it's directly downloaded from NCBI via `nextstrain/zika/ingest` and uploaded to S3 as part of the ingest pipeline.
+The notes below are for future reference, but are not actively maintained or acted upon._

 ## Ingest data from NCBI GenBank

 Navigate to the nextstrain/zika repository and [follow the instructions for ingest](https://github.com/nextstrain/zika/tree/main/ingest).